rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 systemctl enable --now firewalld
 ```

-The `--now` flag starts the service as soon as its enabled, and let's you skip the `systemctl start firewalld` step.
+The `--now` flag starts the service as soon as it is enabled and let's you skip the `systemctl start firewalld` step.

 As with all services on Rocky Linux, you can check if the firewall is running with: